Here is a fantastic recipe for a glazed smoked ham. Just in time for your holiday meal.

-This is a great way to take one of those ready to eat store bought cooked hams and make a really special ham for the Easter dinner.
-The combination of Texas BBQ Rub and either honey or Texas Pepper Jelly (www.texaspepperjelly.com) makes this one a special treat.
-By the way you can cook this great meal for about $25 and feed the family and not have to fight all of the crowds at the restaurants on Easter Sunday.
+This is a great way to take one of those ready-to-eat store-bought cooked hams and make a really special ham for the Easter dinner.
+The combination of our Rib Rub and Rib Candy™ (texaspepperjelly.com) makes this one a special treat.
+By the way, you can cook this great meal for about $25 and feed the family and not have to fight all of the crowds at the restaurants on Easter Sunday.

 What you will need:

 - 1 full-size aluminum-serving pan – this will serve about 30 to 35 people